rstudio/shinyuieditor/README.md

 ## Trouble installing

-Because the package uses a private dependency (`gridlayout`) installation can sometimes fail in confusing ways.
+Because the package uses a remote dependency (`gridlayout`) installation can sometimes fail in confusing ways.

 ### HTTP error 404, Not Found